Training at the speed of technology: ensuring readiness to deliver operational superiority.

 Stage 3

-After you have reviewed the assigned moderator feedback and incorporated their amends it into your paper and slides, you will then be ready to submit both for final approval by your moderator.
+After considering the assigned moderator’s feedback and updating your paper and slides accordingly, you will then have the opportunity to submit both for final approval by your moderator.

 Your paper and slides will be shared with the conference delegates after the event.